bravohenry/bravos/README.md

 ## OS1 Branch Enhancements

-The OS1 branch (default) includes significant enhancements built on top of the base ryOS:
+The OS1 branch (default) includes significant enhancements built on top of the base ziOS:

 ### What's New in OS1